Hersh Dovid Nomberg: Biography

 Born in the Polish town of Mszczonów, near Warsaw, he grew up in a Hasidic background, before moving to Warsaw to pursue a career as a writer.
 Under the influence of his mentor I. L. Peretz he began writing in Yiddish as well as Hebrew.
 He played an important role in the Czernowitz Conference in 1908.
+He helped Leib Malach start his writing career in 1915.
 Nomberg also had a brief career as a politician, serving as a delegate in the Sejm for the Folkspartei.

 Works

 The following is a partial list of Nombergs's works.